-How to make a simple DIY house number sign from an upcycled piece of pallet wood and aluminum numbers.
+How to make a simple DIY house number sign!
+Use an upcycled piece of pallet wood and aluminum numbers for this DIY address sign.

 When I bought my house it didn’t have a house number sign by the front door.